cmu-mars/cmu-robotics/documents/p2-cp1.md

 them to make decisions about missions, configurations, and in general, how to adapt the software systems at runtime for more optimal performance.
-The use of power in robotics systems is one of the characteristics of cyberphysical systems that
+The use of power in robotics systems is one of the characteristics of cyber-physical systems that

   1. is rarely used to reason about mission completion, but is typically critical for a mission's success,
   2. will change over time due to chemical and physical characteristics of batteries as they degrade and are replaced over time, and
-  3. will change as sensors/algorthms/workloads evolve over the lifetime of the system.
+  3. will change as sensors/algorithms/workloads evolve over the lifetime of the system.

 Using power as an example model, the aim of this challenge problem is to